maxadamo/galera_proxysql/README.md

 ## Release Notes

+* upgrade to ProxySQL-2
-* enabled SSL offload with ProxySQL-2
+* offloading and enabling SSL on ProxySQL
 * boosted Unit Test

 ## ToDo